Ombitasvir, paritaprevir, and ritonavir

 Recommended Regimen and Duration of Therapy:

--Genotype 4, without cirrhosis: Ombitasvir/paritaprevir/ritonavir and ribavirin for 12 weeks
+-Genotype 4, without cirrhosis or with compensated cirrhosis (Child-Pugh A): Ombitasvir/paritaprevir/ritonavir plus ribavirin for 12 weeks

--The manufacturer product information should be consulted for ribavirin dosing recommendations, including dose adjustments.
+-The manufacturer product information should be consulted for ribavirin dosing recommendations; the manufacturer product information for ribavirin should be consulted regarding dose adjustments.

 When you start or stop taking Technivie, your doctor may need to adjust the doses of any other medicines you take on a regular basis.

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 Many drugs can affect Technivie, and some drugs should not be used at the same time.
 Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.